junmorenodi99/dataTreatmentUOD/README.md

-# dataTreatmentUOD
+# Data Treatment code

-This python code was designed to process and plot the test bench output data obtained from the UOD software (specialized software for testing ATA32 and ATA29 F10X flight computers).
+This python code was designed to process and plot the test bench output data obtained from the UOD software (specialized software for testing ATA32 and ATA29 flight computers).